tatianaacostag/DevelopersDoc_site/content/en/Deprecated/Merchant Panel/Refunds-old.md

 date: 2021-11-18T13:40:06-05:00
 type: docs
 Description: >
-   Information of the reports displayed in the Merchant Panel.
+   Information of the Refunds module in the Merchant Panel.
 weight: 25
 ---